parsehex/BuddyGenAI/README.md

 You may [check the releases page](https://github.com/parsehex/BuddyGenAI/releases) to get a pre-built version of the app, or follow the section below to build it yourself.

 **Note**: You'll need AI model files in order to use the app.
-These are not included in the app due to their size.
+These are not included in the app itself.
 You can find models that I recommend on [this page](https://github.com/parsehex/BuddyGenAI/blob/main/docs/getting-models.md).

 ## Troubleshooting